swiyu-admin-ch/didtoolbox-java/README.md

 - **Java Runtime Environment (JRE) 21 or Higher:** The DID-Toolbox requires Java JRE version 21 or above.
 Verify that Java is installed on your machine.
 JNA support is required, since the DID-Toolbox depends on another, platform dependent library, used to verify the generated DID log outputs.
 - **Internet Connection:** Required for downloading the tool.
 - **Sufficient Disk Space:** Allocate enough disk space for the tool and the generated key materials.
 100 MB should suffice, depending on the number of DIDs you intend to generate.
+- **Third-party JCE provider library (OPTIONAL, only in case of using a key material stored onto Securosys Primus HSM):**
+The required JCE provider (JAR) library is available for download [here](https://nexus.bit.admin.ch/#browse/browse:bit-pki-raw-hosted:securosys%2Fjce) or (alternatively) [here](https://docs.securosys.com/jce/Downloads/).
+Once downloaded, the relevant JAR file is expected to be stored on the system alongside the DID-Toolbox, ideally in the `lib` subdirectory. e.g. as `lib/primusX-java11.jar`.

 ## CLI Overview